adam7234/charmcitybuildclub/README.md

 # Charm City Build Club Process Wiki

-> Baltimore has real work to do.
-That work creates opportunities for practical contribution.
-Practical contribution creates opportunities for shared effort.
-Shared effort creates community.
-Community, combined with hands-on work, creates learning.
-Learning builds confidence and visible value.

 This wiki exists to help define how Charm City Build Club actually works in practice.
 The goal is to make the project clear, repeatable, and easier to execute.

 ## Project sourcing